 As requested to C&S WG, such scheme allows also to use non-CCSDS frames.
 For instance, GFP with VLF can be adopted by simply keeping the TF slicing as ON.
-In addition, the user can also potentially adopt GFP with TF slicing OFF (for using uncoded and CC), but with the constraint that frames shall be fixed-length and there is a small overhead due to the presence of both CSM and Ch.
+In addition, the user can also potentially adopt GFP with TF slicing OFF (for using uncoded and CC), but with the constraint that frames shall be fixed-length and there is a small overhead due to the presence of both CSM and Ch (that anyway can be decreased by increasing the average TF length).